line/line-bot-faq/README.md

 ## Open issues

-Before you open a new issue, please check the existing [open](https://github.com/line/line-bot-faq/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/line/line-bot-faq/issues?q=is%3Aissue+is%3Aclosed) issues to see if the same issue has been addressed.
+Before you create a new issue, please check the existing [open](https://github.com/line/line-bot-faq/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/line/line-bot-faq/issues?q=is%3Aissue+is%3Aclosed) issues to see if the same issue has been addressed.

 - [Open issues](https://github.com/line/line-bot-faq/issues?q=is%3Aopen+is%3Aissue)
 - [Closed issues](https://github.com/line/line-bot-faq/issues?q=is%3Aissue+is%3Aclosed)